squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 .if !'po4a'hide' <squid-users@squid-cache.org>
 .
 .SH REPORTING BUGS
+Bug reports need to be made in English.
+See http://wiki.squid-cache.org/SquidFaq/BugReporting for details of what you need to include with your bug report.
+.PP
 Report bugs or bug fixes using http://bugs.squid-cache.org/ .PP
 Report serious security bugs to